-We are a computational immunology lab at UNC-Chapel Hill, focused on extracting , organizing, and representing information from immune profiling technologies, such as flow cytometry, mass cytometry.
-Our overall objective is to identify components of the immune system that can be modulated for therapeutic effect.
+We are a computational immunology lab at UNC-Chapel Hill, focused on extracting , organizing, and representing information from immune profiling technologies (CyTOF, Flow Cytometry, imaging CyTOF and single-cell RNA-seq).
+Our overall objective is to identify components of the immune system driving particular disease states that can be modulated for therapeutic effect.

 Screen Shot 2021-02-10 at 12.29.49 PM.png

 We are jointly located in Department of Computer Science and Computational Medicine Program at UNC.
-Our primary focus is in developing new computational methods for single-cell bioinformatics and computational immunology.
-We are specifically interested in designing new algorithms for extracting signals from high-throughput immune profiling modalities, such as flow and mass cytometry, and recently imaging mass cytometry. scroll down to read about some of our recent projects!
+Our primary focus is in developing new computational methods for automated and efficient analysis of single-cell data profiling the immune system.
+We are specifically interested in designing new algorithms for extracting signals from high-throughput immune profiling modalities, such as flow and mass cytometry, single-cell RNA sequencing, and recently imaging mass cytometry.
+We are especially interested in studying how the brain and immune system influence each other, and implications in aging and neurodegeneration. scroll down to read about some of our recent projects!

 Research